Environmental impact of mining: Vegetation

 Soil texture and water content can be greatly modified in disturbed sites, leading to plants community changes in the area.
 Most of the plants have a low concentration tolerance for metals in the soil, but sensitivity differs among species.
 Grass diversity and total coverage is less affected by high contaminant concentration than forbs and shrubs.
 Mine waste-materials rejects or traces due to mining activity can be found in the vicinity of the mine, sometimes far away from the source.
+Mine tailings generated from mining operations usually contain high amounts of heavy metals such as arsenic, lead and mercury.
+These can enter into surrounding soils and water systems causing long term toxic effects.
 Established plants cannot move away from perturbations, and will eventually die if their habitat is contaminated by heavy metals or metalloids at a concentration that is too elevated for their physiology.
 Some species are more resistant and will survive these levels, and some non-native species that can tolerate these concentrations in the soil, will migrate in the surrounding lands of the mine to occupy the ecological niche.
 This can also leave the soil vulnerable to potential soil erosion, which would make it inhabitable for plants.
+On highly eroded slopes of former mining sites, vegetation colonization can be significantly lower, reducing habitat recovery.